Burnackle History, Family Crest & Coats of Arms

 The surname Burnackle was first found in Warwickshire at Barnacle, a hamlet, in the parish of Bulkington, union of Nuneaton, Kirby division of the hundred of Knightlow.
 "It is mentioned in the Conqueror's survey, and is supposed to have anciently belonged to the family of Fitzwith."
 At that time it was spelt Bernhangre.
 The place name literally means "wooded slope by a barn," from the Old English words "bere-aern" + "hangra."

 Early History of the Burnackle family

-Another 429 words (31 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Burnackle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnackle research.
+Another 215 words (15 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Burnackle History in all our PDF Extended History products and printed products wherever possible.

 Burnackle Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Burnackle include Barnacle, Barnicle, Bernicle, Barnackle, Barnackell, Barnaucle and many more.

 Early Notables of the Burnackle family (pre 1700)